riscv-non-isa/riscv-arch-test/riscv-ovpsim/examples/vector/README.md

 Introduction
 ---

-This directory contains a number of examples executing the RISC-V vector instruction set on the RISC-V processor using the RV64GCV variant.
+This directory contains a number of examples executing the RISC-V vector instruction set on the RISC-V processor using the RVB64I variant with extensions MAFDCV and SU.

 The vector examples are all taken from the RISC-V Vector specification